 The database was filtered to only include patients of all ages registered in Tijuana, Mexico, which corresponded to those notified from primary care centers number 7, 18, 19, 27, 33, 34, 35 and 36, and secondary care centers number 1 and 20.
-Individuals without complete personal and clinical history were excluded and duplicated or triplicated entries were eliminated, keeping the first chronological record or the one that fulfilled severe acute respiratory infection (SARI) criteria if it was registered at the same healthcare level.
-If duplicates were reported by different healthcare levels, the entry kept was either from the highest healthcare level included a reported laboratory test result.
+Individuals without complete personal and clinical history were excluded and duplicated or triplicated entries were eliminated.
+The first chronological record or the one that fulfilled severe acute respiratory infection (SARI) criteria was kept if records were registered twice at the same healthcare level.
+If duplicates were reported by different healthcare levels, the entry kept was from the highest healthcare level that included a reported laboratory test result.
 Data was recorded in a way that the identity of the human subjects could not be ascertained.